 What are the risks?

 Gynaecomastia surgery usually carries a high satisfaction rate.

-Bleeding – Bleeding is very rare if liposuction is used alone.
+Bleeding is infrequent if liposuction is used alone.
 Bleeding is more common when excision of breast tissue under the nipple is required.
-This may require a return to the operating theatre to stop bleeding and remove any blood which has collected.
+Bleeding may need a return to the operating theatre to stop bleeding and remove any blood which has collected.
 This risk of this happening is less than 5%.

-Infection – Relatively uncommon and may require treatment with antibiotics.
+Infection is relatively uncommon and may require treatment with antibiotics.

-Scars – Very small scars 5-6mm from the liposuction access points.
+Scars – Tiny scars 5-6mm from the liposuction access points.
 Semi-circular scar at the lower half of the nipple when excision of tissue is required.
-Scars may be red during first few months and will continue to improve for up to 18 months after surgery.
+Scars may be red during the first few months and will continue to improve for up to 18 months after surgery.

 Over correction – Removing too much tissue leaving a contour defect – uncommon

-Asymmetry – Minor degrees of asymmetry are to be expected – this is normal.
+You will have minor degrees of asymmetry – this is normal.

 Recurrence – Very rarely new breast tissue may develop.
 This can be due to underlying medical problems, significant weight gain or certain medications/ drugs.

 How much does it cost?